vcortez29/msac-lab6/exercise03.md

 4. Why did we use the `--global` flag?
 (What does that do?)

-5. Bonus - Check your home directory and find the changes we've made
+5. Check your git config to show the changes you have made

-        ls -lA ~/.git*
+        git config -l

+For more information, check out [Customizing Git Configuration](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration)